darrenldl/oali/OALI_DOC.md

 ## 11. Asking if install hardened kernel

+Installs `linux-hardened` later if answered yes

 ## 12. Pick whether to enable LVM

 If enabled, creates a single volume group over the system partition, and 3 logical volumes for `/`, `/var`, and `/home`

-If encryption is enabled, then the volume group is set up inside the encrypted partition
+If encryption is enabled as well, then the volume group is set up inside the encrypted partition

 ## 13. Pick whether to encrypt BOOT partition